azaxi/JitterLog/README.md

 continuously monitor the data connection jitter and dropped packets to multiple hosts

-The tool is written to be run on multiple devices at the same time and then correlate results.
-To easy correlate, time is synchronized from worldtimeapi.org and if measurement falls behind, the empty timestamped lines would be printed at the intervals when measurement was not possible.
+The tool is to be run on multiple devices at the same time and then correlate results.
+Output is a log file with comma separated data that can be pasted into spreadsheet.
+For easy correlation, timestamp is synchronized from worldtimeapi.org and if measurement falls behind, empty timestamped lines are printed at the intervals when measurement was not possible.

 Needs Python 3.6 and higher